 Chinese New Year festivities in central London take place in Trafalgar Square, Chinatown and Shaftesbury Avenue.

-Highlights of the event include a lively parade and a main stage in Trafalgar Square featuring visiting artists from China.
+Highlights of the event include a lively parade and a main stage in Trafalgar Square on 22 February from 12pm until 6pm, featuring visiting artists from China.
 Lion teams, performances from local artists and traditional food and craft stalls can be found in various locations.

 There are plenty of activities and celebrations to get involved in.
 Why not pay a visit to London's Chinatown which is famous for its abundance of Chinese restaurants.